 Swingarm and Rear Suspension

 This section of the Owner's and Service Manual addresses swingarm and rear suspension maintenance.
-Note that the photos in this section of the SG250 Service Manual show the TT250 motorcycle.
-The SG250 and TT250 motorcycle are similar in design.

 The first step is to safely elevate the rear end of the motorcycle.
 We use a motorcycle jack; any suitable lift method will work.